tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_higherOrderFunctions_chp7.md

-`flip` is a standard [Haskell] function that takes a two-input function `f` as input, and returns a two-input function as output that does the same thing as `f` except the order of the input arguments is swapped.
-In practice, `flip` is usually used as a helper function to change the order of the parameters of a function, which can be useful some situations.
+`flip` is a standard [Haskell] function that takes a two-input function `f` as input, and returns a two-input function as output that does the same thing as `f` except the order of its arguments is swapped.

 For example: